Thorncombe Woods and Hardy's Cottage Walk

 This walk visits Thorncombe Woods, Duddle Heath and Thomas Hardy's cottage, near Dorchester.
 It's a lovely area for a stroll with miles of woodland trails, a pretty pond and decent views from the elevated heathland area.
 There's also lots of wildlife to look out for including Dartmoor ponies, deer and various woodland birds.

-Start the walk from the car park at the National Trust Hardy's Birthplace Visitor Centre in Higher Brockampton.
+Start the walk from the car park at the Dorset Council Hardy's Birthplace Visitor Centre in Higher Brockampton.
 Take time to explore the centre before you start the walk.
 It contains interesting displays about the life and works of Thomas Hardy and his connection to the local landscape.

 From the centre it is a short walk to Hardy's Cottage where the author was born in 1840.
 The delightful cob and thatch cottage is where he wrote some of his classic novels including 'Under the Greenwood Tree' and 'Far from the Madding Crowd'.
 The house is surrounded by lovely gardens where you can enjoy a pleasant stroll before a longer walk in the adjacent woods.